|Etruscan kalpis returned to Italy. ICE|

 6) Medici’s sentencing document states that the Kalpis was sold by Medici to Becchina,

 7) Medici’s sentencing document directly contradicts the information contained in the provenance and invoice provided by Becchina to the Museum at the time of purchase on August 26, 1982, that the Kalpis was (a) purchased by a private Swiss collector in 1935 at an art market and (b) sold by Karl Haug (“Haug”), the alleged son and heir of the private Swiss collector, to the Becchinas in 1980,...9) Ursula Becchina provided evidence after her arrest establishing that Gianfranco Becchina collected artifacts illegally in Italy from diggers and from Medici and provided fake documentation to create a provenance for the artifacts including other vases from southern Italy,

 10) Ursula Becchina also provided evidence after her arrest establishing that she and Becchina used fake documents to create false provenances for other illegally obtained artifacts attesting to Haug as owner, and

-A museum that is in the business of collecting and preserving legitimately excavated and imported antiquities, and in the business of following the law, could not keep the ancient Etruscan kalpis.
 So was the TMA case one of needless restitution?
-Could this case have been won in a hard-fought and expensive court battle?
+Or could this case have been won in a hard-fought and expensive court battle?
 No. That is why "The Great Giveback" should reexamine its opinion about the legal issues surrounding the repatriation of stolen and smuggled cultural heritage.